vanntastic/postmessage/README.txt

                         function gets passed the object thrown (Exception) by the postmessage handler.

-                origin:String (Optional)
+                origin:String or Array (Optional)
-                        The target origin for the postmessage to be dispatched, either as the literal string "*" (indicating no preference) or as a URI.
+                        The target origin for the postmessage to be dispatched, either as the literal string "*" (indicating no preference), as a URI or as an array of URIs [uri1, uri2, ... uriX].
 			The postmessage will only be dispatched if the scheme, hostname and port match the target origin.
 			Default is "*".

                 url:String (Optional)
                         Required if window.postMessage is not available or